sylefeb/Silice/learn-silice/formal/README.md

   - If it failed, investigate the counterexample given, and check if it is reachable.
     - If reachable, fix the design, add assumptions or loosen assertions.
     - If not reachable, add restrictions, strengthen assertions or increase the induction length.
-  - If it passed, either reduce the induction length and remove restrictions, or consider you are done.
+  - If it passed, either reduce the induction length and remove restrictions, or consider you are done and proceed to step 3.
 - **Step 3:** be happy of yourself, you probably found many bugs or proved there are none in your design.
   Either way, formal verification was a success!